Instagram + Pamphlet = "Gramphlet"

 Follow me in my journey as you see more gramphlets to come.

-(Keep swiping left on my gramphlets.)
+(Keep swiping left on each of my gramphlets.)

-Try finding my first gramphlet.
+On Instagram, try finding my first gramphlet.

 My 2nd gramphlet will be posted on Tuesday, November 28.
 I will be hiking Westwood Hills Park, City of Napa Parks and Recreation, Napa County.